Inside the Comets: Mark Caswell, Jr.

 From the response Caswell, 28, receives, either walking the corridor inside The AUD, or seating aisles, everyone seems to know or have a connection to him.
 He smiles and shakes hands, seemingly personalizing each contact, with sincerity and understanding.
 In another profession Caswell could be well-prepared for an elective position.
 When shadowing Caswell what you see is what you get.

 On a cold Wednesday February evening, the southwest based San Antonio Rampage are visiting Utica for a date with the Comets.
-For the caswellr1better part of 20 minutes, I have been in search of Caswell.
+For the better part of 20 minutes, I have been in search of Caswell.
 The press box, the Comets office, and the team locker rooms, usual haunts by the club’s communications director, prior to game time show no trace of him.
 Walking from one end of The AUD’s corridor to the other, Caswell is finally located.

 It’s 6:15pm, with all his pending demands for the evening ahead, it’s at the 50/50 raffle kiosk where the communication director is keeping busy.
 Outside of section 215, what has become a big business boom for the Comets’ charitable arm of the 50/50 offerings, the kiosk isn’t working properly.
 A steady line of would-be customers are lining up for their chance to leave the evening several thousands of dollars richer.